Tangoy/storm-logstash/README.md

 # storm-jmx-metrics

-An project is to get all storm built-in metrics and send to logstash-forwarder with Jmx, Ganglia or Graphite logstash-input.
+An project is to get all built-in storm metrics and send directly to logstash-forwarder with ####Jmx, Ganglia, Graphite, TCP and UDP logstash-input####.

 The idea came up with an open source project named storm-graphite (https://github.com/verisign/storm-graphite)

 This project used Coda Hale metrics (http://metrics.dropwizard.io) and deployed IMetricsConsumer of Storm.

+Although my purpose is to use logstash-input-plugin, the program still works well with Ganglia and Graphite monitoring system.

 ##Usage
 - Setup on local mode (I just test on this)